npruehs/ue4-rts/README.md

 * Minimap
 * Teams
 * Constructions
+* Unit Production/Tech Research

 All of this is already completely working in multiplayer as well, and has been fully exposed to scripting, enabling you to update UI and play animations and sounds.

-We're now moving on to more advanced stuff, such as [fog of war](https://github.com/npruehs/ue4-rts/issues).
+We're now moving on to [more advanced stuff](https://github.com/npruehs/ue4-rts/issues), such as fog of war.

 Also, we're going to add it to the Unreal Marketplace for free soon (tm).

 ## Adding The Plugin